 Planta.
 2018 Jul;248(1):211-219.
 Development of glyphosate-resistant alfalfa (Medicago sativa L.) upon transformation with the GR79Ms gene encoding 5-enolpyruvylshikimate-3-phosphate synthase.
 CONGRESSIONAL RESEARCH SERVICE 10/09/12 Deregulating Genetically Engineered Alfalfa and Sugar Beets: Legal and Administrative Responses.
 BETTER FARMING 01/04/16 Glyphosate-tolerant alfalfa debuts in Eastern Canada.
 By SUSAN MANN Genetically modified alfalfa seeds are going in the ground this spring in Eastern Canada but opposition groups plan to continue their fight against the product.

 Forage Genetics International says in a March news release it plans to sell its glyphosate tolerant seed product that also includes another trait that reduces the amount of lignin in the plant.
 Lignin is a structural component of alfalfa plants that holds them upright, the company’s release says.
 Reducing lignin should make the genetically modified alfalfa more digestible for cattle and dairy cows.

 Texas Agricultural Experiment Station, and Texas Tech University, Lubbock, TX - TOLERANCE AND WEED MANAGEMENT IN GYPHOSATE-TOLERANT ALFALFA.
 APHIS USDA 15/12/10 Roundup Ready® Alfalfa Environmental Impact Statement (EIS) APHIS USDA - MAI 2005 - Return to Regulated Status of Alfalfa Genetically Engineered for Tolerance to the Herbicide Glyphosate.
 United States Patent Application 20090282497 12/11/09 Glyphosate tolerant alfalfa events and methods for detection thereof.
 This application claims benefit of U.S. Provisional Application No. 60/443,997, filed Jan.
 31, 2003, the entire contents of which are incorporated by reference herein.

+United States Patent 7566817 28/07/09 Glyphosate tolerant alfalfa events and methods for detection.
 The present invention relates to the field of plant molecular biology, more specifically the invention relates to transgenic glyphosate tolerance in an alfalfa plant.
 The invention more specifically relates to glyphosate tolerant alfalfa events J-101 and J-163 and to assays for detecting the presence of glyphosate tolerant alfalfa DNA in a plant extract Alfalfa is an important animal forage crop in many areas of the world.
 The methods of biotechnology have been applied to alfalfa for improvement of the agronomic traits and the quality of the product.
 One such agronomic trait important in alfalfa production is herbicide tolerance, in particular, tolerance to glyphosate herbicide.

-Rebecca L. Stankiewicz Gabel, Senior Environmental Protection Specialist, Environmental Risk Analysis Programs, BRS, APHIS, 4700 River Road Unit 147, Riverdale, MD 20737-1238; (301) 734-5603.
+Contexte : 1.
+Monsanto Canada inc. a mis au point, par transformation, les lignées de luzerne (Medicago sativa L.) 2.
+3. 4.
+5. 6.
+7. Conclusion : (Also available in English) USDA - DEC 2009 - Glyphosate-Tolerant Alfalfa Events J101 and J163: Request for Nonregulated Status - Final Environmental Impact.
+FEDERAL REGISTER 02/02/11 NOTICE - Determination of Regulated Status of Alfalfa Genetically Engineered for Tolerance to the Herb.
+Dr. Rebecca L. Stankiewicz Gabel, Senior Environmental Protection Specialist, Environmental Risk Analysis Programs, BRS, APHIS, 4700 River Road Unit 147, Riverdale, MD 20737-1238; (301) 734-5603.
 To obtain copies of the record of decision or the final environmental impact statement on which the record of decision is based, contact Ms. Cindy Eck at (301) 734-0667, e-mail: email@example.com.
 This notice advises the public that the Animal and Plant Health Inspection Service (APHIS) has prepared a record of decision and determination on the petition regarding the regulated status of alfalfa genetically engineered for tolerance to the herbicide glyphosate based on an environmental impact statement (EIS) prepared in connection with its determination.

 The regulations in § 340.6(a) provide that any person may submit a petition to APHIS seeking a determination that an article should not be regulated under 7 CFR part 340.
 Done in Washington, DC, this January 27, 2011.
 Kevin Shea,